Waiting for Pickup

 Children of any age ride at the same fare as an adult guest.

-By Pennsylvania State Law, children under the age of 8 must ride in approved child restraint or booster seats.
+According to Pennsylvania State Law, children under the age of 8 must ride in approved child restraints or booster seats.
 You must bring an approved child restraint or booster seat if you are traveling with a child under 8 years old.
 A child may not ride on your lap.

 Children under the age of 2 must ride in rear-facing car seats, children 2 to 4 years of age in front-facing car seats, and children older than 4 but less than 8 years of age in booster seats rated for their height and weight by the manufacturer.